He became a legal resident during the Reagan era. ICE arrested him as he drank coffee

-Jose Luis Garcia, 62, was drinking coffee outside his house on Sunday morning when he was arrested by Immigration and Customs Enforcement agents, ABC 7 reported.
+Jose Luis Garcia, 62, was drinking coffee outside his Los Angeles-area home on a Sunday morning in mid-June when he was arrested by Immigration and Customs Enforcement agents, ABC 7 reported.
+On Friday, Garcia was released from ICE custody and an immigration judge dropped the case, according to CBS.

 Garcia’s daughter, Natalie Garcia, told the Los Angeles Daily News that she was woken up at 7 a.m. when she heard her father yelling her name.
 She told the publication that she initially thought he was having a medical issue — until she went outside and saw eight agents arresting her father.